destratified/destratified.github.io/content/blog/zola.md

-here I had some files stored in my ~forge/blog that i wanted to move over to the new dir/contents I just copied using cp -r from directory to directory i had been building zola before i decided to go this route, so i had the other `_index.md` file s sorted out. my dir structure was contents with and `about.md _index.md`and a /blog folder.  the `_index.md` file has the contents below:
+here I had some files stored in my ~forge/blog that i wanted to move over to the new dir/contents I just copied using cp -r from directory to directory i had been building zola before i decided to go this route, so i had all the other `_index.md` files sorted out. my dir structure was contents/ with an `about.md _index.md`and a /blog folder.  the `_index.md` file has the contents below:

 ```
 +++